hungchenhsu/global-supplychain-water-optimization/README.md

 The objective was to **forecast future water demand** and **optimize water allocation** between these sources over a four-week period, while satisfying operational constraints.

+> ⚠️ **Note:** Due to competition rules, the raw dataset used in this project cannot be uploaded to the public repository.

 ---

 ## 🛠️ Technology Stack